-The Internal Control Committee (ICC) aims at
+The Internal Control Committee (ICC) is the backbone of the operational risk management & permanent control frameworks.
+It aims at:

-- providing a clear and comprehensive consolidated view to the management with respect to the entity's situation in terms of operational risk and risk of non-compliance. - raising alerts and escalating when necessary on weaknesses in the framework to the executive management - materializing the involvement of the executive management in these topics among others by constituting a forum for analysis and decision
+- providing a clear and comprehensive consolidated view to the management with respect to the entity's situation in terms of operational risk and risk of non-compliance; - raising alerts and escalating when necessary on weaknesses in the framework to the executive management; - materialising the involvement of the executive management in these topics among others by constituting a forum for analysis and decision.